How To Create the Xcode Configuration Settings File

 Configurations List

-The configurations list is available in the Apple Developer Site.
+The configurations list is available on the Apple Developer Site.

 Let's share this post !